llm-bible/llm-bible.github.io/_publications/liu2024understanding.markdown

 bibkey: liu2024understanding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.02038"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Merging', 'GPT', 'Quantization', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training']
+tags: ['Fine-Tuning', 'Pre-Training', 'GPT', 'Efficiency and Optimization', 'Model Architecture', 'Merging', 'Training Techniques', 'Pretraining Methods', 'Quantization']
 ---
 The introduction of ChatGPT has led to a significant increase in the utilization of Large Language Models (LLMs) for addressing downstream tasks.